EvanWY/PortfolioSources/_posts/2015-12-14-fishingday.md

 ---
 layout: portfolio_entry
 title: Fishing Day
-timetext:
+timetext: Apr 2015
-subtitle: Apr 2015
+subtitle: First attempt to finish a complete game
 image: /img/fishingday/cover.jpg
 category: game
 ---
 Fishing Day is a fishing game demo, player shoot a fish trap to catch fish.
-I finish this demo in one day, including painting and coding.
+It was the first time I tried to make a game by myself, also the first time I tried to paint in a game project.
+This project was finished in one day.

 ###Overview